 Non-O1/non-O139 V. cholerae strains tend to be highly diverse genetically, and there is not a single route by which they cause human disease.
 Occurrence of illness is dependent on the particular combination of possible virulence genes carried by the infecting strain, combined with the health status of the host.

-Gastroenteritis — A small number of non-O1/non-O139 V. cholerae strains carry the genes for and produce cholera toxin (CT), the toxin responsible for the dehydrating diarrhea characteristically seen in epidemic cholera [3,11,12].
+Gastroenteritis — A small number of non-O1/non-O139 V. cholerae strains carry the genes for and produce cholera toxin (CT), the toxin responsible for the dehydrating diarrhea characteristically seen in epidemic cholera [3,12,13].
 These strains have been associated with gastroenteritis (which, at times, may be severe) but do not appear capable of causing epidemic cholera.
-In phylogenetic studies, they do not cluster with V. cholerae strains responsible for epidemic disease, suggesting that they lack one or more genes/gene complexes necessary for production of "typical" cholera.
+In phylogenetic studies, they do not cluster with V. cholerae strains responsible for epidemic disease and generally lack multiple genes/gene complexes that have been associated with "typical" cholera.

 - Gardner AD, Venkatraman KV.
 The Antigens of the Cholera Group of Vibrios.
 J Hyg (Lond) 1935; 35:262.

 - Nair GB, Ramamurthy T, Bhattacharya SK, et al. Spread of Vibrio cholerae O139 Bengal in India.
 J Infect Dis 1994; 169:1029.